influxdata/docs-v2/content/kapacitor/v1/reference/event_handlers/kafka.md

 The token URL to use when sasl-oauth-service is `custom` or `auth0`.
 Leave empty otherwise.

 #### sasl-oauth-token-expiry-margin
-The expiry margin for the token.
+The margin for the token's expiration time.

 #### sasl-oauth-scopes
 Optional scopes to use when authenticating with SASL/OAUTH.